Work With Us

 You will be provided with a uniform (top only), which you must wear when on duty.
 This needs to be returned at the end of your employment.
 Any uniform not returned will be charged for and deducted from your final pay.
 Any uniform which is unusable due to fair wear and tear will not be charged.

-Washing machines and dryers are available at most schools.
+Washing machines and dryers are available at most camps.
 Depending on the locations they are either free or have a small extra cost.

-Due to safeguarding reasons, visitors are not permitted on site.
+Due to safeguarding and insurance reasons, visitors are not permitted on site.

-What do I need to bring to the school with me?
+What do I need to bring to the camp with me?

 Can I arrive a day before or stay an extra night?